My journey

 Deep struggle

-Circumstances had suddenly changed - and destabilized, I struggled with my own and others misconceptions and unresolved issues about what it means to be a loving influence.
-I faced some deep issues and learned important insights, but the more I tried to make my circumstances stable and “right”, the more chaotic life became.
+My life circumstances had suddenly changed - and destabilized, I struggled with my own and others misconceptions and unresolved issues about what it means to be a loving influence.
+I faced some unresolved issues and gained important insights, but the more I tried to make my circumstances stable and “right”, the more chaotic my life became.

 I wish I could say that I was always a hero.
-As the months - and even years - passed, and what I thought was the god-given basis for my “right” life was blocked, I became an angry person I didn’t recognize in the mirror.
+As the months - and even years - passed, and what I thought was my god-given basis for my “right” life became more and more blocked, I became so angry that I didn’t recognize myself in the mirror.
+Who was looking back at me from that very real mirror?

 Full of fear and shame, I felt stuck as a victim in painful circumstances, triggered constantly by past pain, over-reactive and completely exhausted (see Blog post 1 “What is our best self?” for how unresolved pain keeps us from being our best self).

-Compared to the “nice” codependent person I used to be, what had I become???
+Compared to the “nice” (aka codependent) person I used to be, who/what had I become???
 Not the wise and loving person I wanted to be.
 I felt disqualified from writing a book on influence.

 I met with counselors and journaled volumes.